 Why Dual Diagnosis Treatment is Important Individuals with mental illness have a higher risk for drug an alcohol abuse.
 In fact, there is scientific evidence to suggest that one third of individual with mental illness engage in substance abuse.
 Additionally, more than one third of individuals who abuse drugs and alcohol also suffer from mental illness.
 In order to treat these individuals, these co-occurring disorders must be treated together.

+Circle of Hope provides dual diagnosis addiction treatment in the Reseda neighborhood of Los Angeles for those suffering from substance abuse and co-occurring disorders.
+If you or a loved one needs a dual diagnosis drug & alcohol rehab call us today at 888.277.3316.
 Often, substance abuse and mental health disorders occur together.
 Although either disorder can come first, one will frequently initiate the other, leading to both disorders influencing each other.
 Both will require treatment upon dual diagnosis -- the diagnosis of co-occurring disorders – and will present a challenge for those working to treat the client.